Cardiac Sarcoidosis

 What is it?

 Sarcoidosis is a chronic inflammatory condition that involves the body's immune cells forming clumps called "granulomas" which can damage organs in the body.
-Cardiac sarcoidosis is when this process affects the heart, which is about a quarter of all cases.
+Cardiac sarcoidosis occurs when this process affects the heart, which is about a quarter of all cases.

 What are the symptoms?